 The OCD Games: A Christmas Romance Novella

 Erica struggles with her obsessions, to the point where her life is ruled by them.
 After losing her job, she seeks out a new one with the aid of her best friend, Kara, by her side.
-Change has always been tricky but between support group and art classes, Erica finds herself in the right state of mind…until she meets the mysterious Blaine.
-As she gets to know him, she learns that everything happens for a reason.
+Change has always been tricky but between support group and art classes, Erica finds she’s able to cope with everything.

 The depression from the previous day is at the front of my mind as soon as I open my eyes to stare at my perfectly-centered light and a tiny voice scolds me.
 Why am I doing this?
 Locking myself away and letting the pain get to me?
 I’m letting myself drown in self-pity, I know that, but all I can think about is how I’ll never be normal.
 I know part of me just wants to hear that I’m wrong, that eventually, I’ll be able to get over my issues, that I can get through my ridiculousness and others can too.